 The Probate process starts with the death filed with the Clerk of the Court for Probate administration. (the legal process of transferring the assets of a deceased person to heirs).
 Our Probate real estate leads are recent deaths with real estate ownership.
 Probate leads are available daily nationwide.

 Probate real estate investing is estate properties that sell quickly.
-Since many heirs live out of state or are otherwise not prepared to maintain the property, they often look to sell soon.
+Since many heirs live out of state or are otherwise unprepared to maintain the property, they often look to sell soon.
 Imagine that you were the first person an executor spoke to when selling real estate.
 Probate real estate data is not available to the retail real estate market and is off-market real estate.

 Why do executors often sell properties under market value?

 -Living and working in another state or country and having no plans to return

 -Unnecessary burden and having no interest in spending money on the maintenance of the inherited properties.

 New and seasoned investors include Realtors, attorneys, Hedge Funds, Wholesalers, and other real estate professionals.

-Moreover, "The early bird gets the worm" and "The squeaky wheel gets the grease" are key to success.
-Finding the owner or person who can execute a deed is paramount.
+Moreover, "The early bird gets the worm" and "The squeaky wheel gets the grease" are crucial to success.
+Finding the owner or person who can execute a deed is essential.
 For example, start with a unique 4-6 week mailing campaign.
 We recommend handwritten letters with colored envelopes and distinctive markings.
 Technology has arrived, and an effective way to communicate your intentions is postcards with pictures of the real estate imprinted.
 Postcards are fast and exceptionally effective.